AlexaCRM/alexacrm.github.io/integration-cds/fetchxml.md

 The returned collection contains several members:

 - `xml` -- FetchXML query that was sent to CDS.
+- `error` -- error message, null if no errors.
 - `results` -- an object that contains results of the query.
-  - `entities` -- array of returned Entity objects
+  - `entities` -- array of retrieved Entity objects
   - `total_record_count` -- total count of records that much the conditions, i.e. without imposed pagination limits.
 You must set `returntotalrecordcount="true"` to receive the record count.
 See [sample FetchXML](https://crmtipoftheday.com/1207/check-applied-entity-permissions-in-portals/) with this parameter set.
   - `more_records` -- whether more records are available while paginating.
   - `paging_cookie` -- paging cookie for pagination, see [Microsoft Docs](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/org-service/page-large-result-sets-with-fetchxml).